-These supplements help in the retention of muscle mass and improve one’s efficiency in resistance training, which in turn turns the heat on the body fat.
-Use of amino acid supplements further inhibits the lean muscle breakdown when and individual is inactive, which is good for maintaining such muscle in the end.
+These supplements help retain muscle mass and improve one’s efficiency in resistance training, which turns the heat on the body fat.
+Using amino acid supplements further inhibits lean muscle breakdown when an individual is inactive, which is good for maintaining such muscle.

 Side effects of amino acid supplements

-Amino acid supplements have been linked to an increase in attack frequency and severity of pulmonary diseases.
-When you overdose oncysteine, a common supplement on the market, it will indicate to the body that insufficient oxygen is available.
+Amino acid supplements have been linked to increased attack frequency and severity of pulmonary diseases.
+When you overdose on cysteine, a common supplement on the market, it will indicate to the body that insufficient oxygen is available.

 Still, studies indicate that they similarly encourage viral growth in the body.
 The risk here is self-administering the dose and then falling into the temptation to overdose, which directly puts you on the pathway to frequent herpes and other viral outbreaks.

 This leads to a racing heart, fatigue as well as dizziness.
-Individuals taking MAO inhibitors, depressants or other medications that may interact with these supplements should not take the supplements unless medical personnel write off such risk.
+Individuals taking MAO inhibitors, depressants, or other medications that may interact with these supplements should not take the supplements unless medical personnel writes off such risks.

-The supplement will increase nitric oxide in the heart muscles and help to reduce the blood pressure, but when you go overboard and take an overdose, the blood pressure falls below the threshold!
+The supplement will increase nitric oxide in the heart muscles and help to reduce blood pressure, but when you go overboard and take an overdose, the blood pressure falls below the threshold!

 However, beating this double-sided risk is always easy; stay right with the prescriptions, and you will not be left!